-- 19.1 Prescribed medicines are only administered at school when it would be detrimental to a pupil's health or school attendance not to do so.
-The school will consider the reasons for the request.
-It is sometimes not necessary for prescribed medicine to be taken at school and this will be discussed if required e.g. can three times daily doses be taken outside school hours?
-It will be the Headteacher's discretion to decide if prescribed medicine can be administered. - 19.2 Pupils are not given prescription or non-prescription medicines without their parent/carer's consent.
+- 19.1 Medicines are only administered at school when it would be detrimental to a pupil's health or school attendance not to do so. - 19.2 Pupils are not given prescription or non-prescription medicines without their parent/carer's consent.
 Any non-prescription medication can only be administered by a parent / carer, or any other designated adult; not a member of school staff. - 19.3 No child is permitted to bring any medication to school or to keep any medication on their person, except asthma inhalers.
-All medication must be brought to the school office by the parents/carers and the permission form signed. - 19.4 Parents must sign a medication form giving the school permission to administer the medicine and a record is kept of the times and dosage given to the child. - 19.5 In an emergency, verbal permission may be given to administer medicine during the school day; parents/carers are asked to sign the consent form when they collect their child at the end of the school day. - 19.6 No pupil is given medicine containing aspirin unless prescribed by a doctor. - 19.7 Parents/carers are informed any time medication is administered. - 19.8 The school only accepts medicines that are in-date, labelled, in their original container, and that contain instructions for administration, dosage and storage.
+All medication must be brought to the school office by the parents/carers and the permission form signed. - 19.4 Parents must sign a medication form giving the school permission to administer the medicine and a record is kept of the times and dosage given to the child. - 19.5 Where verbal permission is given during the day to administer medicines, parents are asked to sign the consent form when they collect their child at the end of the school day. - 19.6 No pupil is given medicine containing aspirin unless prescribed by a doctor. - 19.7 Parents/carers are informed any time medication is administered. - 19.8 The school only accepts medicines that are in-date, labelled, in their original container, and that contain instructions for administration, dosage and storage.
 The only exception to this would be insulin, which must still be in-date, but is available in an insulin pen or pump, rather than its original container.
 (At present, the school does not have any pupils using insulin) - 19.9 All medicines are stored safely.
 Pupils know where their medicines are at all times and are able to access them immediately, whether in school or attending a school trip/residential visit.
-Where relevant, pupils are informed of who holds the key to the relevant storage facility. - 19.10 When medicines are no longer required, they are returned to parents/carers for safe disposal.

-- 19.11 Controlled drugs are stored in a non-portable container and only named staff members have access; however, these drugs are easily accessed in an emergency.
+Where relevant, pupils are informed of who holds the key to the relevant storage facility. - 19.10 When medicines are no longer required, they are returned to parents/carers for safe disposal. - 19.11 Controlled drugs are stored in a non-portable container and only named staff members have access; however, these drugs are easily accessed in an emergency.
 A record is kept of the amount of controlled drugs held and any doses administered. - 19.12 The school also holds an asthma inhaler for emergency use.
 Each year, parents/carers of children who suffer from asthma, are required to complete a form giving permission for use of the emergency inhaler if necessary.
 It is the responsibility of the parent/carer to ensure the medication is in date and to replace if the use by date has expired. - 19.13 Staff may administer a controlled drug to a pupil for whom it has been prescribed.
 They must do so in accordance with the prescriber's instructions. - 19.14 Records are kept of all medicines administered to individual pupils stating what, how and how much was administered, when and by whom.
 A record of side effects presented is also held.